Flax/Linseed Oil ...and Yellowing

 Quite a difference, yes?
 It boggles the mind.
 And to add, there was no sunning required to lose the coloring.

-I call this double-cooked flaxseed oil "Heat-Processed Linseed Oil";and I now offer it to painters [$16.50 per 60 mil. bottle] As far as I have found, this linseed oil is unique to my own limited manufacture; there is nothing like it available elsewhere.
+I call this double-cooked flaxseed oil "Heat-Processed Linseed Oil"; and I now use it in the formulation of various historical mediums and varnishes I offer to painters --such as my 19th Century Copal Painting Medium.
+As far as I have found, this linseed oil is unique to my own limited manufacture; there is nothing like it available elsewhere.

 A simple demonstration of how these new linseed oils perform